geohackweek/GoogleEarthEngine/_episodes/02-code-editor.md

 ### Exporting & the Tasks Tab
 Instead of printing to the console, for larger tasks you may want to just export the outputs to your Google Drive or Cloud Storage.
 Once you start an export task, you will be prompted to enter details about the resolution, size, format and destination.
 You can hover your mouse over the task and click the "?" icon to see the status and also to get the task number.
 If your task isn't executing, you can share this number as a reference on the developers forum.

-For detailed instructions on exports, see the [Exporting Data page](https://developers.google.com/earth-engine/exporting) on the GEE website .
+For detailed instructions on exports, see the [Exporting Data page](https://developers.google.com/earth-engine/exporting) on the GEE website.

 ## Mapping things

 One of the major benefits of the JavaScript versus Python API is the ability to quickly render on-the-fly geovisualizations of your imagery and outputs.
 The mapping window has several useful functionalities described below.

 ### Map viewer